-This recipe is a variation of an Almond Thin recipe posted on Low Carb Friends forums.
-I took my inspiration from the recipe shown here: http://www.lowcarbfriends.com/bbs/recipe-forum-sticky-threads/238499-almond-thins.html.
-I believe it was originally posted there by Miredkitty, but am not sure if it is in fact Miredkitty’s own recipe.
-It has been tweaked by many to come up with wonderful variations.
+This recipe is a variation of an Almond Thin cracker recipe posted on Low Carb Friends forums.
+It was originally posted there by a member known as Miredkitty, but am not sure if it is in fact Miredkitty’s own recipe.
+It has been tweaked by so many good cooks they have come up with a ton of wonderful savory and sweet variations.

 I took the basic almond flour thins recipe, doubled it, omitted the Splenda and then added cheese and one of my favorite seasoning combinations to come up with a spicy little snack cracker reminiscent of Cheez-its or Pepperidge Farm Goldfish.
 These are very thin and VERY crispy if you allow them to brown a bit!
 They are good alone or they are delicious with soup!
 You can eat five of these crackers for under 2 net carbs!!
 My kind of cracker!
 These are not suitable until you get to the nuts and seeds rung of the Atkins OWL ladder.

 VARIATION: For an even cheesier taste, you can add 2 T. Nutritional Yeast to the dry ingredients when mixing the dough. 🙂